 In your opinion, how much resources should an SMB deploy when it comes to threat management?

 As few as possible.
 If you listen to industry experts and press, you get an idea that IT leaders must push their businesses managers to allocate a larger portion of their IT budget for threat management and security in general.
 I have a somewhat unusual position on that – I think most businesses already allocate enough budget to security efforts.
 Now, do they get a real return for their money?
 Not even close.

-With over 500 issues so far, reading our newsletter every Monday morning will keep you up-to-date with security risks out there.
+Reading our newsletter every Monday will keep you up-to-date with security news.

 Receive a daily digest of the latest security news.